respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 ![](/img/nmtui1-2.png)

 Now find the IP address of your ReSpeaker by using the `ip address` command.
-In the example below, we can see that this ReSpeaker's IP address is `192.168.7.108`
+In this example, the IP address is `192.168.7.108`
 ```
-root@v2:/home/respeaker# ip address
+respeaker@v2:~$ ip address

 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1
     link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00